douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

     * It doesn't encrypt temp or disk caches
 * Encryption at host
     * Enchances Azure Server Side Encryption and encypts temp and cache disks at rest
-* Azure Disk Encrypton
+* Azure Disk Encrypton (within the OS)
     * You can enable encyption on either:
         * OS Disk
         * OS & Data Disks
-    * To bring your own keys you need to deply key vault `premium` and configure it to allow `Azure Disk Encryption` ADE
+    * To bring your own keys you need to deploy key vault `premium`, and configure it to allow `Azure Disk Encryption`
     * Disk encryption for Windows uses bitlocker and Linux it uses DM-Crypt
 * Confidential Disk Encryption
     * Binds disk encryption keys to the virtual machines TPM and makes the protected disk content accessible only to the VM